-Kyra ran our first holiday book exchange and it's been a hit with the team (to the point people mentioned it in our 1:1s).
-Also, added some photos from our recent meetups.
+Kyra ran our first holiday book exchange, and it's been a hit with the team (to the point people mentioned it in our 1:1s).
+I added some photos from our recent meetups.

 Ashby customers and new employees often comment on how much we've built with a small team (from product to internal documentation and processes), and they're surprised when we tell them we've been able to do it working reasonable hours (~40h per week).

 We're proud of this achievement, and we've done it by maintaining efficient and deliberate communication as we grow.
-In most companies, team growth correlates with an increase in ad-hoc communication (e.g. Slack messages, unnecessary meetings) and a decrease in focus.
+In most companies, team growth correlates with increased ad-hoc communication (e.g., Slack messages, unnecessary meetings) and decreased focus.
 We've avoided the chaos by documenting and reinforcing communication guidelines to maintain focus as we grow.